 High blood glucose levels can cause several problems:

 ●Early in pregnancy, high glucose levels increase the risk of miscarriage and birth defects.
-These risks are highest when hemoglobin A1C is >8 percent or the average blood glucose is >180 mg/dL (10 mmol/L).
+These risks are highest when glycated hemoglobin (hemoglobin A1C or A1C) is >8 percent or the average blood glucose is >180 mg/dL (10 mmol/L).

 ●In the last half of pregnancy and near delivery, high blood glucose levels can cause the baby's size and weight to be larger than average and increase the risk of complications during and after delivery (see 'Newborn issues' below).
 In particular, women with large babies are more likely to have difficulty having a vaginal birth and have a higher chance of needing a cesarean delivery.

 These complications occur less frequently when blood glucose levels are carefully controlled.

 General measures to control blood glucose

 ●Women with type 2 diabetes who have been treated with diet or oral medications generally require insulin for blood glucose control during pregnancy.
 Oral diabetes medications (eg, glyburide, metformin) can be used to manage type 2 diabetes during pregnancy in some cases.
 Women who are taking these medications when they become pregnant should speak with their healthcare provider about whether to continue oral medication or switch to insulin therapy.

 ●Most women with type 1 diabetes will require two to four insulin injections per day.
 Women who use an insulin pump may continue to do so during pregnancy.
 Most women with diabetes need more insulin during pregnancy, especially during the last one-third of pregnancy (approximately 26 to 40 weeks of pregnancy) because the body becomes resistant to insulin as the pregnancy progresses.
 (See "Patient information: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)